troynsofor-svg/AIPortfolio-TROY-NSOFOR/Teach an Agent to Balance a Pole/README.md

 Random Agent: This acts as the baseline, highlighting how the agent operates with no learning.
 It easily takes random actions (like pushing the cart left or right) in every step.

 Q-Learning Agent: This is the main reinforcement learning algorithm that was executed.
-It applies:
-Q-Table: A lookup table to keep the calculated value of taking a concrete action in a provided state.
+It applies the Q-Table which is a lookup table to keep the calculated value of taking a concrete action in a provided state.

 State Discretization (Binning): To manage the persistent state space of CartPole, the state variables are separated into different bins.

 Epsilon-Greedy Exploration: A method to balance exploration (attempting to do new actions) and exploitation (applying good actions that are recognized).
 In the beginning, the agent investigates more, then as it learns, it exploits more.

 Q-Learning Update Rule: This rule upgrades the Q-table derived from the reward received and the calculated future rewards, enabling the agent to learn which actions caused better results over time.

 # Results